Eronmmer/dev-tools/readme.md

-# A List awesome tools for Frontend Developers
+# A List of awesome tools for Frontend Developers

 ## HTML